-Answer: What few people realize is that the English phrase "Holy Bible" does not occur anywhere in the KJV translation.
+Answer: What few people realize is that the English phrase "Holy Bible" does not occur anywhere in the King James (KJV) translation.
 In fact, the word Bible is not recorded anywhere in Scripture!
 The closest Greek equivalent to this word is biblia, Strong's Concordance #G975 and #G976, which simply means book or books.

 The New Testament refers to the Old Testament writings in several ways.
 In the King James translation, the Old Testament books are called "the scriptures" (John 5:39, Romans 15:4), the 'holy scriptures' (2Timothy 3:15, Romans 1:2) and the 'oracles of God' (Hebrews 5:12, Romans 3:2).

 The Bible imparts true knowledge to those who seek to understand it and the means by which reconciliation can occur through Jesus Christ.
 It leads us to be a perfect man or woman who has the ability to fill their lives with good works.

 It should be noted that God's word is not, and makes no claim to be, a comprehensive work of history (either religious or secular) or even of the lives of those found within its pages (e.g. Abraham, David, etc.).

 Something designated as being holy must be dedicated to being blameless or pure.
 To be pure or blameless, the thing, place or Being must be perfect and without any flaws.
 It must also be complete within itself.
 An item with this designation would contain no mistakes.
-Since God is holy (1Samuel 2:2, etc.) anything he sanctifies or dedicates is also designated as such.
+Since God is pure (1Samuel 2:2, etc.) anything he sanctifies or dedicates is also designated as such.

-The Holy Bible is such because God himself has consecrated its words.
-All its books, though written by several imperfect people over a time period of more than 1,500 years, were directly inspired by the Almighty.
-They were, in a sense, secretaries of the Eternal.
+God himself consecrated the Bible and its words.
+All its books, though written over a period of more than 1,500 years, were directly inspired by the Almighty.
+The authors of the books, in a very real sense, were secretaries of the Eternal.

 In the final analysis, the Holy Bible is justifiably labeled such (2Timothy 3:15) because it reveals divine spiritual knowledge directly from our perfect and loving Creator.